systemcarl/weblog/articles/about-me.md

 I'm also of the opinion software developers should always be thinking towards
     the future.
 Sure, we all have to stay focused on the next milestone.
-But any experienced project manager knows: if you don't consider our direction,
+But any experienced project manager knows: if you don't consider your direction,
     you may just be [[scrum]] sprinting into a wall.

-Personally, I want to create technology that will stand the test of time, either
-    by being extensible or modular.
+Personally, I want to create technology that will stand the test of time, either by being extensible or modular.
 In this way, new software solutions can be applied to problems outside their
     originally intended domain.
 I can't think of a greater achievement than creating a foundational piece of